-There has been written tons of articles about keyword research, however most articles are focused on keyword research for SEO.
+There have been written tons of articles about keyword research, however, most articles are focused on keyword research for SEO.
 The challenge is that keyword research for Google Ads is not the same as for SEO.
 Sure, there are some common themes, but the way you choose and prioritize keywords is different.

-But let’s start with some myth busting: Long tail keywords aren’t the holy grail they once were.
-Between Exact Match not being exact match and BMM/Phrase being expanded to long tail keywords and Shopping/Dynamic Search campaigns, then there’s literally not a group of keywords out there that hasn’t been discovered already.
+But let’s start with some myth-busting: Long-tail keywords aren’t the holy grail they once were.
+Between Exact Match not being an exact match and BMM/Phrase being expanded to long-tail keywords and Shopping/Dynamic Search campaigns, then there’s literally not a group of keywords out there that hasn’t been discovered already.

 Your best bet is to find the keywords that best match what you’re offering and then outperform your competition.